-The Infraspinatus muscle is a common pain troublemaker in athletes, musicians and desk criminals.
+The Infraspinatus muscle is a common pain troublemaker in athletes, musicians and desk workers.

 It is one of the four muscles of the rotator cuff.

-If you are working a lot in a bend over position, do lots of desk work or with your arm extended over your head, you are prone to develop a troubling infraspinatus.
+If you are working a lot in a bend over position, do lots of desk work or with your arms over your head, you are prone to develop problems in your infraspinatus.

 People that often suffer are painters, rock climbers and desk workers.

-Also musicians that have to play their instrument with their arms or shoulders elevated, often develop trigger points in this muscle.
+Also, musicians that need to play their instrument with their arms or shoulders elevated, often develop trigger points in this muscle.